-In VAX/VMS, there are two sections to the page cache in physical memory; those pages whose contents have been modified are stored on the modified page list, while those that have not been modified are kept on the free page list.
+In the VMS operating system, there are two sections to the page cache in physical memory; those pages whose contents have been modified are stored on the modified page list, while those that have not been modified are kept on the free page list.
 When the page cache begins to fill up, the swapper transfers a cluster of pages from the modified page cache out to disk, to what is known as a paging file.